Harvey Weinstein’s 40-Plus Years Of Abusing Women Detailed In Sentencing Request

 She asked the judge to "impose a sentence that reflects the seriousness of [the] defendant's offenses, his total lack of remorse for the harm he has caused, and the need to deter him and others from engaging in further criminal conduct."
 She did not recommend a specific sentence length in the letter.

 Illuzzi-Orbon asked the judge to hand down a sentence that sent a message to others that sexual assault in the workplace would be prosecuted and that offenders would be punished.
-Oftentimes, judges will allow additional information about a defendant’s past to be considered during sentencing, which is not allowed during the trial, to show a pattern of behavior.
+Often, judges will allow additional information about a defendant’s past to be considered during sentencing, which is not allowed during the trial, to show a pattern of behaviour.

 In one previously unreported incident during the summer of 1981, Illuzzi-Orbon wrote that a young woman responding to a casting call near Central Park was directed to a hotel room where Weinstein was alone and waiting for her in a white terrycloth robe.